dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ## How do I renew my software maintenance with Dynamsoft?

 When the maintenance of your license expires in 90 days, you will begin to receive our renewal reminder emails.
-We usually send a series of maintenance renewal follow-up emails (90 days before expiration, 60 days, 30 days, 14 days, 7 days and the expiry date) to the order contacts.
+We usually send a series of maintenance renewal follow-up emails (90 days before expiration, 60 days, 30 days, 14 days, 7 days, and the expiry date) to the order contacts.

 You can go to "Order" - "Upcoming Renewal" and check "Renew Support and Maintenance" tab.
 You will find all the license(s) whose maintenance could be renewed.